rets-ci/node-amqp-client/readme.md

 ### To consume messages

+**Note**, consumer also creates exchange, queue and binds routes if they are not set.

 ```
+# Initialize our amqp client
 var amqpClient = require( '@udx/amqp-client' ).create( "amqp://localhost" );
+# Start worker.
+As mentioned above it also creates exchange, queue and binds routes if they are not set.
 amqpClient.worker( "jobs", {}, function( msg, cb ) {
   console.log( "Got msg", msg.content.toString() );
   cb(true);